Generic Name: ivabradine (eye VAB ra deen)

 What other drugs will affect Corlanor?

-Many drugs can interact with ivabradine, and some drugs should not be used together.
+Many other drugs can interact with ivabradine, and some drugs should not be used together.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.
-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with Corlanor.
-Give a list of all your medicines to any healthcare provider who treats you.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Corlanor (ivabradine)